 - Identify any potential mechanical issues or repair needs.

 Follow these four steps, and your furnace will be ready to run.
-For more tips on maintaining your furnace or to schedule an HVAC maintenance appointment, contact Stiles Heating & Cooling.
+For more tips on maintaining your furnace or to schedule an HVAC maintenance appointment, contact Stiles Heating, Cooling, & Plumbing.